arnab-api/filter/readme.md

 ```

 * Some of the packages in `conda_env.yml` won't be strictly required for the code to run.
 We will clean this up in the future.
-* `baukit` may not get installed using conda.
+* `baukit` may not get installed with conda.
 Please install it separately using `pip install git+https://github.com/davidbau/baukit`.
 * You will need to have a `env.yml` file (similar to the [env_demo.yml](env_demo.yml)) in the root directory of the project.

-Checkout [filter.baulab.info](http://filter.baulab.info) for more details.

 ## Code
 * Checkout the [demo](demo.ipynb) notebook for a quick overview of the main idea.